 This rule is adopted in accordance with RCW 34.05.482 through 34.05.494.
-Brief adjudicative proceedings shall be used, unless provided otherwise by another rule or determined otherwise in a particular case by the president, or a designee, in regard to:

-- (1) Parking violations. - (2) Outstanding debts owed by students or employees. - (3) Use of college facilities. - (4) Residency determinations. - (5) Use of library-Fines. - (6) Challenges to contents of education records. - (7) Loss of eligibility for participation in institution sponsored athletic events. - (8) Student conduct appeals involving the following disciplinary actions: - (a) suspensions of ten (10) instructional days or less; - (b) disciplinary probation; - (c) written reprimands; - (d) any conditions or terms imposed in conjunction with one of the foregoing disciplinary actions; and - (e) appeals by a complainant in student disciplinary proceedings involving allegations of sexual misconduct in which the student conduct officer:

-(i) dismisses disciplinary proceedings based upon a finding that the allegations of sexual misconduct have no merit; or

-- (ii) issues a verbal warning to respondent. - (9) Appeals of decisions regarding mandatory tuition and fee waivers.

-Brief adjudicative proceedings are informal hearings and shall be conducted in a manner which will bring about a prompt fair resolution of the matter.
+- (1) Brief adjudicative proceedings shall be used, unless provided otherwise by another rule or determined otherwise in a particular case by the president, or a designee, in regard to: - (a) Parking violations; - (b) Outstanding debts owed by students or employees; - (c) Use of college facilities; - (d) Residency determinations; - (e) Use of library Fines; - (f) Challenges to contents of education records; - (g) Loss of eligibility for participation in institution sponsored athletic events; - (h) Student conduct appeals involving the following disciplinary actions: - (i) Suspensions of ten instructional days or less; - (ii) Disciplinary probation; - (iii) Written reprimands; - (iv) Any conditions or terms imposed in conjunction with one of the foregoing disciplinary actions; and - (v) Appeals by a complainant in student disciplinary proceedings involving allegations of sexual misconduct in which the student conduct officer: - (A) Dismisses disciplinary proceedings based upon a finding that the allegations of sexual misconduct have no merit; or - (B) Issues a verbal warning to respondent. - (i) Appeals of decisions regarding mandatory tuition and fee waivers. - (2) Brief adjudicative proceedings are informal hearings and shall be conducted in a manner which will bring about a prompt, fair resolution of the matter.